THE TALLOW CHANDLERS’ STRATEGY 2021-2022

 To build upon the Company’s heritage

-a. fulfilling its stewardship responsibilities for the assets of the Company including the Tallow Chandlers’ Hall and its other historic assets;
+b. fulfilling its stewardship and sustainability responsibilities for the assets of the Company including the Tallow Chandlers’ Hall and its other historic assets;

-b. establishing and maintaining a diverse and vibrant community and strong fellowship committed to achieving the Company’s aims and objectives;
+c. establishing and maintaining an inclusive vibrant community and strong fellowship committed to achieving the Company’s aims and objectives;

-c. conducting a programme of social, cultural and sporting activities that engages its membership;
+d. conducting a programme of social, cultural and sporting activities that engages and re-engages its membership;

-g. strengthening relationships within the City of London, including the City Corporation, other Livery Companies and the commercial and financial sector.
+h. strengthening relationships within the City of London, including the City Corporation, other livery companies and the commercial and financial sector.

 To contribute to the City of London

-9. It is a key responsibility of a Livery Company to participate in the activities and governance of the City of London and to promote, both directly and indirectly, the City’s position as the world’s leading financial and commercial centre.
+13. It is a key responsibility of a livery company to participate in the activities and governance of the City of London and to promote, both directly and indirectly, the City’s position as the world’s leading financial and commercial centre.

 a. increasing awareness of the City of London and encouraging participation by its members in all aspects of the City’s activities, including participating in ceremonial events and activities that promote the City of London and support the Lord Mayor and the Sheriffs;